 There are two types of guides; those who do it for a paycheck and those that do it for passion.
-In the grind that is the professional guide’s season, it’s sometimes hard to draw a distinction between the two.
-Long days, wind, weather, fussy fish and relentless 4am alarm clocks, are the norm.
-As an angler you hope that when the odds are challenging, the conditions tough or the fish tricky to fool , you are on the bow of a passionate guide’s skiff.
-The guide who loves his job will see the bright points, have a secret spot up his sleeve, and maintain an optimism about the hunt.
+In the grind that is the season for professional guides, it’s sometimes hard to draw a distinction between the two.
+Long days, wind, weather, fussy fish and relentless 4 a.m. alarm clocks, are the norm.
+As an angler you hope that when the odds are challenging, the conditions tough or the fish too tricky to fool , you are on the bow of a passionate guide’s skiff.
+The guide who loves his job will see the bright points, have a secret spot up his sleeve, and maintain a contagiousoptimism about the hunt.
 The passionate guide loves what he does and relates that to his anglers.
 Capt.
 Bill Stockton is a passionate guide.

 Born and raised in South Florida to a family that knew the importance of spending time on the water, Bill grew up surrounded by a passion for fishing.
 From Lake Ida fishing for trophy bass to the Inter Coastal Waterway hunting Snook and Tarpon to the flats of Biscayne Bay stalking Bonefish, Bill was exposed to all types of angling addictions and has never shaken the habit.
 He caught his first bonefish at age 11 and never looked back!
-After earning a degree in Hotel and Hospitality Management from Western Carolina University, Bill moved to Key West to pursue permit in the Backcountry.
-His talents have guided many anglers to their first flats fish.
 His awareness of the purity of the hunt and the philosophy of conservation and sustainability are a constant principal he shares with his clients and friends.
 “The thrill of being in the element of your quarry & being able to get just a few feet away to make the cast is an amazing experience.”

 The hallmark of a truly passionate guide is what they choose to do on their day off.
 If you want to know what kind of guide Bill Stockton is all you have to do is try to find him on a calm summer evening.
 You won’t.
 That’s because he’s knee deep on a turtle grass flat, fly rod in hand, pursuing his passion.

 Greg Arnold is the proverbial Godfather of the bayou.
-From his home in uptown New Orleans he presides over hundreds of square miles of marsh from Cocodrie to Venice to St. Benard.
+From his home in uptown New Orleans he presides over hundreds of square miles of marsh from Cocodrie to Venice to St. Bernard.
 Zipping through metropolitan traffic with his Chittum Skiff in tow, he knows all the best redfish flats, Nawlin’s eateries, and shortcuts to get to them.
-Greg began fishing with his great uncle who ran a state lake in Tennessee when he was a kid.
+When hewas a kid, Greg began fishing with his great uncle who ran a state-owned lake in Tennessee.
 He took up fly fishing in college as an elective course that also included bowling.
-Needless to say, he was a natural when it came to fish and particularly big fish, and has gone on to distinguish himself in that field of study.
-He has many state and IGFA records as guide, including the largest Redfish on fly, a whopping 41 pounder caught by Conway Bowman.
+Needless to say, he was a natural when it came to fish and particularly big fish, and has gone on to distinguish himself in that field of study with many state and IGFA records as guide, including the largest Redfish on fly, a whopping 41 pounder caught by Conway Bowman.
 Greg also spends several months every year fishing for tarpon in Carrabelle Fl.
 Occasionally he is known to transport Oysters and crawfish to south florida in exchange for 30 pound permit!
 If you want a shot at a world record Red, a trophy tarpon, or just a chance to spend the day with one of fly fishing’s biggest personalities, WorldANGLING has an audience with the Don himself and would be happy to make the connection.
 Just be careful or you may sleep with the fishes!

 When aboard Captain Bill’s meticulously kept technical sports fishing vessel you become aware that you are in ” The presence of greatness!”
 You are aware because he will tell you right away.
 After more then 15 years of guiding and professional tournament fishing, Capt.
 Bill Faulkner has become one of the most recognizable personalities in the sportfishing industry.
 Even if you’ve never seen his face before you will still recognize it, as you would a holy being or a divine entity perhaps.
 A graduate of the University of Florida’s College of Journalism, Capt.
 Bill has been an outdoor writer and photographer for nearly 20 years and currently serves as contributing editor for Florida Sportsman Magazine.
 In 2007, Faulkner was half of the most successful single season team effort in professional redfish tournament history.
 Capturing both Rookie and Team of the Year honors in the Oh Boy!
 Oberto Redfish Cup.
 As a full-time fishing guide in Everglades National Park, Faulkner is one of the most respected and sought after fly fishing guides on Florida’s west coast.
 Capt.
 Bill is known by his friends, clients and colleagues as a dedicated guide, techno aficionado, and possibly the most OCD person ever!
 If you’ve ever seen an episode of South Park you’ll know why all those that truly love him call him “Butters.”